DavidMertz/RegEx_Puzzles/book.md

                 |  Checked in 31.53 seconds
 ```

-Why does this happen?!
+Why does this happen?
 Both the valid and the first invalid pattern
 timed are longer than those that detect mismatches slowly.
 You can see
 that the time to determine the last four messages are invalid
 approximately doubles with each additional character.

-Before you look at explanation, both determine why this occurs and come
+Before you look at the explanation, both determine why this occurs and
-up with a solution using an alternate regular expression that still
+come up with a solution using an alternate regular expression that still
 validates the message format.
 Your solution should take a small
 fraction of a second in all cases (even messages that are thousands of
 symbols long).